-Coastline College extends to all students the right to petition for readdress of grievance.
-The right to petition may be initiated at any time when the student has a grievance against any college employee, policy or procedure at Coastline College.
+Coastline College extends to all students the right to petition for readdress of a grievance.
+The right to petition may be initiated at any time when the student has a grievance against any college employee, policy, or procedure at Coastline College.

 Based on the principle of improved communication between the students and the institution, the following procedures will be followed for students registering grievances: